-Forest2Farm is a non-profit 501(c)(3) organization that supports sustainable practices for forest, soil, water, air, and climate.
+Forest2Farm is a nonprofit 501(c)(3) organization that supports sustainable practices for forest, soil, water, air, and climate.
 A primary focus for Forest2Farm is the practice of converting excess forest residue to a biochar that enriches farm soil while reducing wildfire risks.
-Such sustainable practices can prevent massive amounts of carbon (CO2) from entering the air and, instead, restore soil organic matter and water to degraded soil.
+Such sustainable practices can prevent massive amounts of carbon (CO2) from entering the air and, instead, restore a healthy amount of soil organic matter and water to degraded soil.

 Currently the most common practices for disposing of forest residue are to burn the unsellable waste or let it decompose.
 Both practices cause the carbon in the wood to convert to gasses which can pollute the air.
 An alternative practice for dealing with forest residue is to convert the woody debris to a char called biochar.
 The char is then planted in degraded farm soil to enrich the soil as the char becomes activated.